rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 A theorist primary interest is in the deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
 Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being a lot of stress and frustration for others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
 Interest in the deductive is rather rare.

 In contrast, pragmatist primary interest is in accomplishing tasks at hand.
 Pragmatists will experiment and go empirical to get there.
 “When the going gets tough, the tough get empirical.”
-Real world complexity is rarely fully amendable to formal reasoning, unfortunately "rarely" is often interpreted by pragmatists as "never" and the "fully" quantifier is ignored.
+Real world complexity is rarely fully amendable to formal reasoning.
+Unfortunately pragmatists make take a stronger stance on this, a pragmatist may think that formal reasoning is never useful.

 Pragmatist will say "it works because we tested it".
 Theorists will say "it is correct by design" (or closer to Dikstra: "we tested it and we know it does not work").
 Pragmatist will say "this abstraction is too complicated to use because is too theoretical".
 Theorists will say "this abstraction is too complicated because it lacks theoretical backing".
 The 2 groups may find it difficult to communicate "this is nice" and "this is terrible" have a very different context when spoken by pragmatist and theorist.

 Pragmatist want the tools to be mainstream and popular to pass their test of practical usefulness.
 Pragmatist will select tools that provide good ability to observe how the code runs.
 To a pragmatist reasoning about code often means studying its execution flow.
 Some pragmatists go a step further and will only select a PL that allows them the best control over execution (e.g.
 _JS_ is used by browsers so this is what they will want to write).
-This could be caused by a ([justified](TODO)) distrust for abstractions.
+This could be caused by a (somewhat justified[^abstractions]) distrust for abstractions.

+[^abstractions]: TODO link

 In contrast, theorists want tools that support, rather than inhibit, deductive reasoning.
 They typically want to reason on a higher level than the execution flow.
 Many will view programs and execution as decoupled concerns[^fussion].
 This is where the _imperative vs denotative_ discussion comes into play as well.